co0p/AngryJsBirds/README.md

 # angryJsBirds

+:rocket: 2015: incomplete project; might be continued; some time in the distance future

 This is an AngryBrids clone written in JavaScript.
 It is losely an adaptation of the AngryFruits implementation by Aditya Ravi Shankar in his book 'Pro Html5 Games'.
 It is a playground to get to know new es6 features as well.